benmoussa96/chainlink-automation-dynamic-nft/README.md

 ## Description

 The NFT changes it's metadata according to the weather.
-* If the temperature is over 20C, we get a "pensive" emoji 😔
+* If the temperature is under 10C, we get a "pensive" emoji 😔
 * If the temperature is over 20C, we get a "grinning squinting" emoji 😆
 * Else we get a "slightly smiling" emoji 🙂